 Bouygues UK was chosen by the City of Westminster alongside our property development sister company, Linkcity, to lead the construction and development of 171 new residential homes, 62 of which are affordable.
 The 178,200 sq ft Fisherton Street scheme is part of the wider Church Street Regeneration programme, which is expected to deliver 1,240 new homes, over half of which will be affordable.

-Carrick Yard, a 12,500 sq ft new building comprising private apartments, basement car parking spaces, a new public realm and community sports facilities is made up of 109 new apartments for sale.
-Contemporary in their design, the apartments at Carrick Yard offer open plan and stylish living spaces with residents enjoying direct access to a private and landscaped courtyard.
+Carrick Yard, part of the Fisherton Street development, offers 109 new apartments for sale together with basement car parking, a new public realm and community sports facilities.
+Contemporary in their design, the apartments at Carrick Yard offer stylish open plan living space with residents enjoying direct access to a private and landscaped courtyard.

 Carrick Yard